Outsmart-OOH/ooh_open_direct/docs/v1-1/OpenDirect_OOH_1-5-1_v1-1.md

 ![Distribution OOHbject](Pictures/name_distribution.png)

-The segment array for every Distribution.x.x.x object gives a choice of an even *Fixed* distribution or a *Flexible* distribution that achieves the Campaign Inventory and Delivery targets over the campaign flight.
+The segment array for every Distribution.z.x.y object gives a choice of an even *Fixed* distribution or a *Flexible* distribution that achieves the Campaign Inventory and Delivery targets over the campaign flight.

-#### Distribution,Frames,ShareOfDisplay,x
+#### Distribution,Frames,x,y

-This OOHbject describes how the delivery of the campaign share of display time is distributed over the campaign flight times.
+This OOHbject describes how the delivery of the campaign display is distributed over the campaign to frames, times or <DataSource> locations.

 The default setting for this Distribution OOHbject is *Flexible* meaning that the targeted *ShareOfDisplay* in terms of average *ShareOfTime* and total *Spot* frequency will be achieved in total over the campaign flight.

+e.g.
-- Day = Fixed, the averaged ShareOfTime and total Spot Frequency will be delivered at an equal pace on each selected Day over the campaign flight
+- Time,Days = Fixed, the averaged ShareOfTime and total Spot Frequency will be delivered at an equal pace on each selected Day over the campaign flight
-- Hour = Fixed, the averaged ShareOfTime and total Spot Frequency will be delivered at an equal pace on each selected Hour over the campaign flight
+- Time,Hours = Fixed, the averaged ShareOfTime and total Spot Frequency will be delivered at an equal pace on each selected Hour over the campaign flight

-#### Distribution,Audience,Time,Impacts,x
+#### Distribution,Audience,x,y

-This OOHbject describes how the delivery of the targeted campaign audience impact volume is distributed over the campaign flight time.
+This OOHbject describes how the delivery of the targeted campaign audience is distributed over the campaign flight to audience, time or <DataSource> locations.

-The default setting for this Distribution OOHbject is *Flexible*; meaning that the total targeted audience impact volume will be delivered over the campaign flight time, but different days or hours may have different audience delivery volumes.
+The default setting for this Distribution OOHbject is *Flexible*; meaning that the total targeted audience impact volume will be delivered over the campaign flight time, but different days, hours and/or locations may have different audience delivery volumes.

+e.g.
-- Day = Fixed, the same volume of audience impacts will be delivered on each day to achieve the total audience target
+- Time,Day = Fixed, the same volume of audience impacts will be delivered on each day to achieve the total audience target
-- Hour = Fixed, the same volume of audience impacts will be delivered on hour
+- Time,Hour = Fixed, the same volume of audience impacts will be delivered on hour

-This OOHbject can also be described as:

-- Distribution.Audience.Time.Cover.x (e.g. percentage of the population that saw the advert)
-- Distribution.Audience.Time.Reach.x (e.g. Unique Audience Count)
-- Distribution.Audience.Time.Frequency.x (e.g. Number of times the Audience reached sees the Advert)

-If the Media Owner/Buyer can support such campaign metrics &amp; scheduling distribution

-#### Distribution,Audience,DataSource,Impacts,x

-This OOHbject describes how the delivery of the targeted campaign audience is distributed over the frame locations in the campaign flight.

-The default setting for this Distribution OOHbject is *Flexible* meaning that the targeted audience impact volume will be delivered over the campaign flight time, but different locations may have different audience delivery volumes.

-A third party DataSource can be used to identify the distribution location categories.
-For illustrative purposes, the UK SPACE dataSource has been used below:

-- frame\_id = Fixed, the same volume of audience impacts will be delivered at each Frame location over the campaign flight.
+- <DataSource>,frame_id = Fixed, the same volume of audience impacts will be delivered at each Frame location over the campaign flight.
-- postal\_sector = Fixed, the same volume of audience impacts will be delivered within each Postal Sector over the campaign flight.
+- <DataSource>,postal_sector = Fixed, the same volume of audience impacts will be delivered within each Postal Sector over the campaign flight.
-- town = Fixed, the same volume of audience impacts will be delivered within each Town over the campaign flight.
+- <DataSource>,town = Fixed, the same volume of audience impacts will be delivered within each Town over the campaign flight.
-- conurbation = Fixed, the same volume of audience impacts will be delivered within each Conurbation over the campaign flight.
+- <DataSource>,conurbation = Fixed, the same volume of audience impacts will be delivered within each Conurbation over the campaign flight.
-- tv\_area = Fixed, the same volume of audience impacts will be delivered within each TV Area over the campaign flight.
+- <DataSource>,tv_area = Fixed, the same volume of audience impacts will be delivered within each TV Area over the campaign flight.
-- region = Fixed, the same volume of audience impacts will be delivered within each TV Area over the campaign flight
+- <DataSource>,region = Fixed, the same volume of audience impacts will be delivered within each TV Area over the campaign flight.

-If the **Distribution** OOHbject audience needs to reference TargetValues other than *Impacts*; an Inventory.Audience.Metrics object should be added to the targeting array to reflect this:

-- Inventory.Audience.Metrics.Cover
-- Inventory.Audience.Metrics.Reach
-- Inventory.Audience.Metrics.Frequency
+The addition of Inventory,Audience,Metrics,x OOHbject to the targeting array determines the Audience metrics being used e.g.

+- Inventory,Audeince,Metrics,Cover (percentage of the population that saw the advert)
+- Inventory,Audeince,Metrics,Reach (Unique Audience Count)
+- Inventory,Audeince,Metrics,Frequency (eNumber of times the Audience reached sees the Advert)

+It is up to the Media Owner if they can support such campaign metrics & scheduling distribution in each product they make available to the Media Buyer.

-#### Distribution,Investment,Time,x
+#### Distribution,Investment,x,y

-This OOHbject describes how the delivery of the targeted campaign investment is distributed over time in the campaign flight.
+This OOHbject describes how the delivery of the targeted campaign investment is distributed over time and locations in the campaign flight.

 The default setting for this Distribution OOHbject is *Flexible* meaning that the targeted campaign investment will be delivered over the campaign flight time.
-Individual days or hours may have different investment pacing.
+Individual days, hours or locations may have different investment pacing.

+e.g.
-- Day = Fixed, the same investment will be delivered on each day to achieve the total investment target
+- Time,Day = Fixed, the same investment will be delivered on each day to achieve the total investment target
-- Hour = Fixed, the same investment will be delivered in each hour to achieve the same investment target
+- Time,Hour = Fixed, the same investment will be delivered in each hour to achieve the same investment target

-#### Distribution,Investment,DataSource,x

-This OOHbject describes how the delivery of the targeted campaign investment is distributed over locations in the campaign flight.

-The default setting for this Distribution OOHbject is *Flexible* meaning that the targeted campaign investment will be delivered over total campaign locations.
-Individual frames and/or locations may have different investment pacing.

-A third party DataSource can be used to identify the distribution location categories.
-For illustrative purposes, the UK SPACE DataSource has been used below:

-- frame\_id= Fixed, the same investment will be delivered at each Frame location over the campaign flight to achieve the campaign investment target.
+- <DataSource>,frame_id= Fixed, the same investment will be delivered at each Frame location over the campaign flight to achieve the campaign investment target.
-- postal\_sector = Fixed, the same investment will be delivered within each Postal Sector over the campaign flight to achieve the campaign investment target.
+- <DataSource>,postal_sector = Fixed, the same investment will be delivered within each Postal Sector over the campaign flight to achieve the campaign investment target.
-- town = Fixed, the same investment will be delivered within each Town over the campaign flight to achieve the campaign investment target.
+- <DataSource>,town = Fixed, the same investment will be delivered within each Town over the campaign flight to achieve the campaign investment target.
-- conurbation = Fixed, the same investment will be delivered within each Conurbation over the campaign flight to achieve the campaign investment target.
+- <DataSource>,conurbation = Fixed, the same investment will be delivered within each Conurbation over the campaign flight to achieve the campaign investment target.
-- tv\_area = Fixed, the same investment will be delivered within each TV Area over the campaign flight to achieve the campaign investment target.
+- <DataSource>,tv_area = Fixed, the same investment will be delivered within each TV Area over the campaign flight to achieve the campaign investment target.
-- region = Fixed, the same investment impacts will be delivered within each TV Area over the campaign flight to achieve the campaign investment target.
+- <DataSource>,region = Fixed, the same investment impacts will be delivered within each TV Area over the campaign flight to achieve the campaign investment target.